Caring for Our Most Honored Community Members

 Excitement fills the air every other Tuesday as our seniors and volunteers get together to socialize and interact in a warm and vibrant atmosphere.
 The senior home on Kings Highway and East 3rd Street has been hosting this program for over a decade, inviting in a group of dedicated community women and a class of yeshiva students to share stories, laughter, and delicious homemade lunch.

-Flowers For Widows Program
+Shabbat Flowers Program

 Ralph S. Tawil a”h Senior Programs